galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 {: .agenda}

 # Prepare Galaxy and data

 The suggested input for this tutorial is a special batch of data that is of particular interest as it represents a turning point in the COVID-19 pandemic.
 It is a subset (16 samples) of the first sequencing data reported from South Africa at the end of November 2021 for the then novel, fast-spreading SARS-CoV-2 variant that would later be named Omicron.
 This data has been Illumina paired-end sequenced after amplification with the ARTIC v4 set of tiled-amplicon primers.

+> <comment-title>Bringing your own data</comment-title>
-Alternatively, you can also follow this tutorial using your own SARS-CoV-2 sequencing data (you need at least two samples) as long as it is of one of the following types:
+> Alternatively, you can also follow this tutorial using your own SARS-CoV-2 sequencing data (you need at least two samples) as long as it is of one of the following types:
+>

-- Single-end data derived from Illumina-based whole-genome sequencing experiments
+> - Single-end data derived from Illumina-based whole-genome sequencing experiments
-- Paired-end data derived from Illumina-based whole-genome sequencing experiments
+> - Paired-end data derived from Illumina-based whole-genome sequencing experiments
-- Paired-end data generated with Illumina-based tiled-amplicon (e.g. ARTIC) protocols
+> - Paired-end data generated with Illumina-based tiled-amplicon (e.g. ARTIC) protocols
-- ONT FASTQ files generated with Oxford nanopore (ONT)-based tiled-amplicon (e.g. ARTIC) protocols
+> - ONT FASTQ files generated with Oxford nanopore (ONT)-based tiled-amplicon (e.g. ARTIC) protocols
+>

-If you are using your own *tiled-amplicon* data, you are also expected to know the primer scheme used at the amplification step.
+> {% icon warning %} If you are using your own *tiled-amplicon* data, you are also expected to know the primer scheme used at the amplification step.
+>
+{: .comment}

 ## Prepare a new Galaxy history